named-data/StateVectorSync/Specification.md

 and reuse it when rejoining the Sync group.
 If the node loses the bootstrap time, it MUST use the current timestamp as the new bootstrap time.

-If any received `BootstrapTime` is more than 86400s in the future compared to current time, the entire state vector SHOULD be ignored.
+If any received `BootstrapTime` is more than 24 hours in the future compared to current time, the entire state vector SHOULD be ignored.

 ### Comparing State Vectors